JamesPImes/og_production_analyzer/sample/sample_readme.md

 # Sample Script

-[This command-line script](cogcc_analyzer.py) pulls production records from the COGCC website.
-The results shown below are generated from the following, for the four API numbers<sup>†</sup>, saving the results to a directory at `./sample analysis results`:
+[This command-line script](cogcc_analyzer.py) pulls production records from Colorado's COGCC website for any number of user-specified wells.

+The results shown below are generated as follows -- pulling records for the four specified API numbers<sup>†</sup>, and saving the results to a directory at `./sample analysis results`:

 ```